header logo

 J. Grealish was recruited by Man City for up to £100 million

-His first season at City showed he didn’t quite fulfill expectations, with Grealish’s most notable contributions coming in the team’s trophy celebrations.
-Guardiola has repeatedly come out to defend the £100 million ($111 million) signing, but to be fair to Grealish, even he acknowledges that his numbers since arriving at the Etihad have been too low.
+His first season at City showed that he didn't quite fulfill expectations, with Grealish's most notable contributions coming during the team's trophy celebrations.
+Guardiola has repeatedly defended the £100 million ($111 million) signing, but to be fair to Grealish, even he acknowledges that his numbers since arriving at the Etihad have been too low.

-7. Paul Pogba (Juvnentus) – Most overrated soccer players
+7. Paul Pogba (Juventus) - Among the most overrated soccer players

 A player who is talented and always shows class - Paul Pogba

-8. Romelu Lukaku (AS Roma) – Most overrated soccer players
+8. Romelu Lukaku (AS Roma) - One of the most overrated soccer players

 Romelu Lukaku has rebuilt his reputation at Inter Milan after facing challenges during his time at Manchester United, which culminated in Gary Neville accusing him of being overweight and unprofessional.
 Subsequently, he made the ill-advised decision to return to England to join Chelsea, where his stock once again plummeted.